-From left to right, Mitsuharu Kiwada, Chief of the Corporate Administration Division, Mitsubishi Electric Corporation, Shinji Harada, Managing Executive Officer, Mitsubishi Electric Corporation, Takeshi Sugiyama, President & CEO, Mitsubishi Electric Corporation, Mariko Kawaguchi, Senior Principal Research Division, Daiwa Institute of Research Ltd., Co-CEO, Japan Sustainable Investment Forum (JSIF), Takeshi Shimotaya, Managing Director, Sustainavision Ltd. (March, 2019)
+From left to right, Mitsuharu Kiwada, Senior General Manager, Corporate Administration Division, Mitsubishi Electric Corporation, Shinji Harada, Managing Executive Officer, Mitsubishi Electric Corporation, Takeshi Sugiyama, President & CEO, Mitsubishi Electric Corporation, Mariko Kawaguchi, Senior Principal Research Division, Daiwa Institute of Research Ltd., Co-CEO, Japan Sustainable Investment Forum (JSIF), Takeshi Shimotaya, Managing Director, Sustainavision Ltd. (March, 2019)

 In March 2019, two experts were invited to the head office to provide opinions about how the Mitsubishi Electric Group is promoting CSR.
 This was the fourth such dialogue this year.
 These dialogues are valuable opportunities to hear the latest ESG and SDG trends from experts’ perspectives and understand what society is expecting from the Mitsubishi Electric Group from an external perspective.
 Expert opinions have been reflected in the formation of a CSR promotion system and actual efforts in order to develop the activities further through successive dialogues.
 The Mitsubishi Electric Group is organizing its thoughts on the "ideal company we strive to be" toward fiscal 2021, the 100th anniversary of our foundation.
 This dialogue also plays an important role as a step in this thought process.
 In-depth discussion was carried out from an outside-in perspective to consider what our long-term aims should be and what kind of company we should be, starting with social issues.